GuanceCloud/datakit/internal/export/doc/en/inputs/kubernetes-prometheus-operator-crd.md

     Prometheus-Operator [official link](https://github.com/prometheus-operator/prometheus-operator) and [application example](https://alexandrev.medium.com/prometheus-concepts-servicemonitor-and-podmonitor-8110ce904908){:target="_blank"}。
 <!-- markdownlint-enable -->

-Here, Datakit plays the role of step 3, in which Datakit monitors and discovers Prometheus-Operator CRD, starts metric collection according to configuration, and finally uploads it to Guance Cloud.
+Here, Datakit plays the role of step 3, in which Datakit monitors and discovers Prometheus-Operator CRD, starts metric collection according to configuration, and finally uploads it to <<<custom_key.brand_name>>>.

 Currently, Datakit supports Prometheus-Operator CRD resources —— `PodMonitor` and `ServiceMonitor` —— and their required configuration: